-After whole-specimen imaging, tests were dissected to remove the final and penultimate chamber and expose its inner wall for porosity measurements (Figure 2).
-We quantified porosity from the inner wall of the penultimate chamber in order to avoid known irregularities in the porosity of the final chambers (Bé et al, 1980; Constandache et al., 2017).
+After whole-specimen imaging, tests were dissected to remove the final and penultimate chamber and expose its inner wall for porosity measurements (Fig. 2).
+We quantified porosity from the inner wall of the penultimate chamber in order to avoid known irregularities in the porosity of the final chambers (Bé et al., 1980; Constandache et al., 2013).
 In Orbulina universa, the only exception, we measured the final chamber, as preceding chambers are typically dissolved in sedimentary remains of this species.
-Chamber fragments were then mounted on scanning electron microscope pins, coated in gold or platinum and carbon, and imaged in a scanning electron microscope (SEM) at a magnification of 300-600x to obtain the widest views of the inner chamber wall that were undistorted by the curvature of the chamber (Figure 2).
+Chamber fragments were then mounted on scanning electron microscope pins, coated in gold or platinum and carbon, and imaged in a scanning electron microscope (SEM) at a magnification of $300-600 \times$ to obtain the widest views of the inner chamber wall that were undistorted by the curvature of the chamber (Fig. 2).
 SEM images were processed in ImageJ (Schneider et al., 2012) to select an undistorted section of the chamber wall.
 The cropped image was converted to black and white and analyzed for the percent area occupied by pores (i.e., relative proportion of black pixels), average pore area, and total pore number.
 The total cropped area was used to convert pore number into a pore density estimate (i.e., number of pores/area).
-Images were cleaned if necessary to prevent debris from obscuring the pore measurements (Figure 2).
-Light photographic, SEM, and processed ImageJ images are provided through the Yale Peabody Museum collections portal (http://collections.peabody.yale.edu/search/), using the Yale Peabody catalog numbers provided in Supplemental Table 1.
-Supplemental Tables 2-4 include all measurements collected for this study.
+Images were cleaned if necessary to prevent debris from obscuring the pore measurements (Fig. 2).
+Light photographic, SEM, and processed ImageJ images are provided through the Yale Peabody Museum collections portal (http://collections.peabody.yale.edu/search/, last access: 26 October 2018), using the Yale Peabody catalog numbers provided in Table S1 in the Supplement.
+Tables S2-S4 include all measurements collected for this study.

-2.2 Explanatory Variables
+2.2 Explanatory variables

-We tested two-dimensional area, major axis length, top-half surface area, top-half volume, elliptical estimate surface area, elliptical estimate volume, sea surface temperature (SST), latitude, ambient temperature and oxygen concentration at habitat depth, and morphogroup for their effect on porosity.
-Depth habitats were determined based on estimates from Schiebel & Hemleben (2017) and are given in Supplemental Table 7.
-Annual average sea surface temperature (SST, using temperature data from World Ocean Atlas for 10 meters depth), ambient temperature and oxygenation at depth habitat of each species were obtained from World Ocean Atlas 2013 database (Locarnini et al., 2013 for temperature; Garcia et al., 2013 for oxygen) for each site and species (Supplemental Table 7).
-Morphogroups were globigerinid, globigerinoid, globorotalid and globoquadrinid as per Bé (1968)(Table 1).
+We tested two-dimensional area, major axis length, tophalf surface area, top-half volume, elliptical estimate surface area, elliptical estimate volume, sea surface temperature (SST), latitude, ambient temperature and oxygen concentration at habitat depth, and morphogroup for their effect on porosity.
+Depth habitats were determined based on estimates from Schiebel and Hemleben (2017) and are given in Table S7.
+Annual average SST (using temperature data from World Ocean Atlas for 10 m depth), ambient temperature, and oxygenation at depth habitat of each species were obtained from the World Ocean Atlas 2013 database (Locarnini et al., 2013, for temperature; Garcia et al., 2013, for oxygen) for each site and species (Table S7).
+Morphogroups were globigerinid, globigerinoid, globorotalid, and globoquadrinid as per Bé (1968) (Table 1).

-2.3 Cultured Samples
+2.3 Cultured samples